- International Conditional Admission

 Visa Information for Conditional students

 The student's initial I-20 or DS-2019 will be generated by CESL.
-At the time of formal admission into the Graduate College, the student's visa must be transferred from CESL to the University of Arizona Graduate College.
-Once all financial guarantee requirements have been met, a new I-20 or DS-2019 for the degree program can be issued by the Graduate College.
+At the time of formal admission into the Graduate College, students will receive an email from International Student Services (ISS) with instructions on how to request an I-20.
+The student's I-20 record must be transferred from CESL to the University of Arizona before a new I-20 can be issued.

 Further information on The Center for English as a Second Language (CESL) can be found on their website at www.cesl.arizona.edu.